 Restricted net position represents constraints on resources that are imposed by Resolution and may be utilized only for the purposes established by the Resolution.
-Unrestricted equity may be utilized for any purpose approved by the Board through the budget process.
-When both restricted and unrestricted equity might be used to meet an obligation, the Agency first uses the unrestricted net position.
+Unrestricted net position may be utilized for any purpose approved by the Board through the budget process.
+When both restricted and unrestricted net position might be used to meet an obligation, the Agency first uses the unrestricted net position.
+Negative unrestricted net position will require future resources.